rictoo/ML-Biobank-MajorBleed/README.md

 # Major Bleeding Risk Prediction Tool

-## Introduction / Background
+## Introduction

-### Motivation:
+### Background:
 - **Definition:** Major bleeding refers to bleeding into critical areas or organs like the stomach, brain, or joints.
 - **Case-fatality:** 13.4%
 - Anticoagulants, commonly known as "blood thinners", significantly increase the risk of major bleeding.
-- There are existing risk scores for determining the risk of major bleeding when on anticoagulants.
+- Validated Clinical Scoring Systems: Existing tools for determining the risk of major bleeding when on anticoagulants.
+  - HAS-BLED
+  - VTE-BLEED
+  - ORBIT-AF: Current recommendation in the UK and other regions to guide AF anticoagulation.
+    - Parameters: Sex, age, major bleeding history, kidney function, antiplatelet treatment

 ### Aim:
 Develop a risk prediction tool with superior predictive performance compared to current validated methods.
 The tool should utilize predictors that can be easily accessed in a standard clinical setting.